 These simple steps can be used over and over again (just add more strings to the lang files) to customize the appearance of any module.
 And when you upgrade to a newer version of the module, your changes will be intact.

-The method described above can also be used for Admin languagestrings, but the only difference is a different directory and file name.
+The method described above can also be used for Admin languagestrings, but the only difference is a different directory name.